What sets me apart from other therapists?

-First, I won’t focus on mental health disorders – what’s wrong with you.
+First, I don’t focus on mental health disorders – what’s wrong with you.

 Instead, we (you and I) will focus on what’s happened to you – the underlying causes – and your reactions.
 Whether there’s past trauma, substance use, environmental problems, etc., there’s always an underlying reason for a person’s problems and behavior.

-In many cases, if we don’t address those underlying factors, recovery never happens; the problem only gets worse.
+In many cases, if we don’t address those underlying factors, recovery never happens; we’ve applied a band-aid and the problem only gets worse.
 That’s why, at The HAVEN Place, I focus on those causes instead of their symptoms.